ICS427-Team-HOKY/HANA-MARKET/README.md

 ## Progress
 - Admin page: Administrators can view all registered items and a list of all registered members.
 - Comment function: All users can write a comment on the registered item (max height is set to limit the length of the card when the number of characters in the comment is long or there are many comments)
+- Major vulnerabilities discovered in the API which allow anyone to insert, modify, and delete data on the server.

 ## Link